TallowCatch/USChina-TradeTensions-Volatility-2018-2020/README.md

 *NOTE: Generated rolling volatility extends beyond project scope to verify plot functionality.*

-## Prerequisites

-Ensure R is installed with packages: `dplyr`, `tidyr`, `ggplot2`, `xts`, `rugarch`, etc.

-## Running the Analysis

-1. Clone/download the repository.
-2. Load datasets into R from Kaggle.
-3. Execute the R scripts in the presented order.

 ## GARCH Model Usage

 For GARCH modeling, here's an example, using AAPL stock data: